AlexMaunder/amazon-lex-amplify-workshop/lab3-Building_Amazon_Connect_Contact_Center_Environment/README.md

   for the same reason as above.

 6. Now we need to add the intent to our Connect flow.
 Head to your flow and click on Get Customer Input Flow.
 Click on "Add another intent" and type Advisor.
+Make sure “Get customer input” box is checked to proceed.

    ![Phone numbers edit](images/Picture15.png)